-(1) The board of examiners appoints examiners and observers - insofar as required by these exam regulations - for each exam.
-The board may allow the head of the board of examiners to make the appointments.
+(1) The examination board appoints examiners and observers - insofar as required under these exam regulations - for each exam.
+The board may allow the head of the board to make the appointments.
 Suggestions by the candidate for potential examiners may be taken into account; however the candidate does not have the right to have his/her suggestion taken into account.
 The observer is to take minutes of the proceedings.
-Only persons with a degree in the relevant degree course or equivalent may be appointed as observers.
+Only persons with a degree in the relevant degree program or equivalent may be appointed as observers.

-(2) Only academic teaching staff, academics with habilitation, and other academic staff appointed by the President's Office at the suggestion of the Dean's Office are authorized to conduct examinations.
-Other members of the academic staff, such as assistant lecturers, may act as examiners under exceptional circumstances only if there are not enough examiners available under (1) and if they have a qualification in the examined subject which is at least the equivalent of the degree for which the examination is taking place.
+(2) Only professors, academics with habilitation, and other academic staff appointed by the President's Office at the suggestion of the Dean's Office are authorized to conduct examinations.
+Other members of the academic staff, such as assistant lecturers, may act as examiners under exceptional circumstances only if there are not enough examiners available under sentence 1 and if they have a qualification in the examined subject which is at least the equivalent of the degree for which the examination is taking place.

-(3) For course-related exams, the member of teaching staff under (2) who taught the relevant classes is the examiner unless some other arrangement is made; the exams are conducted by one examiner, unless some other arrangement is set out in these exam regulations or the module handbook.
-If an examiner is unable to carry out an exam, the board of examiners applints another member of staff who is involved in the teaching of the Master's program and who is an authorized examiner.
-If a repeat exam is conducted on course-related assessed coursework within the framework of the regular exam timetable, then the examiner is the member of teaching staff scheduled for this regular exam date.
-If the repeat exam is not conducted within the framework of regular exam dates, an examiner will be appointed.
+(3) For module-specific assessment, the member of teaching staff under (2) who taught the relevant classes is the examiner unless some other arrangement is made.
+If an examiner is unable to conduct an exam, the examination board appoints another member of staff who is involved in the teaching of the Bachelor's program and who is an authorized examiner.
+If a repeat exam is conducted on module-specific assessment within the framework of the regular exam timetable, then the examiner is the member of teaching staff scheduled for this regular exam date; if the repeat exam is not conducted within the framework of regular exam dates, an examiner will be appointed.

-(4) § 4 (5)(2) and (3) apply for examiners and observers accordingly.
+(4) § 4 (5) sentences 2 and 3 apply to examiners and observers accordingly.

-§ 6 Crediting of studies, coursework, and assessed work
+§ 6 Crediting of studies, coursework and assessed work

-(1) Coursework, assessed work, degrees, and semesters of study completed in study programs at the University of Tübingen, other state-administered or state-recognized institutions of higher education and universities of cooperative education in Germany or in study programs at state-administered or state-recognized institutions abroad will be credited if the competencies thus obtained show no significant difference from the coursework or degrees they replace.This accreditation serves the continuation of studies, the completion of exams, the commencement of further studies, or admission to a doctoral program.
-Insofar as equivalency agreements between Germany and other countries favor students from other countries in a way not in accordance with (1) and (2), the equivalency agreements take precedence; in addition accords struck within the framework of university partnerships, collaboration agreements and dual-degree programs must be taken into account.
+(1) Coursework, assessed work, degrees, and semesters of study completed in study programs at the University of Tübingen, other state-administered or state-recognized institutions of higher education and universities of cooperative education in Germany or in study programs at state-administered or state-recognized institutions abroad will be credited if the competencies thus obtained show no significant difference from the coursework or degrees they replace.
+This accreditation serves the continuation of studies, the completion of exams, the commencement of further studies, or admission to a doctoral program.
+Insofar as equivalency agreements between Germany and other countries favor students from other countries in a way not in accordance with sentences 1 and 2, the equivalency agreements take precedence; in addition accords struck within the framework of university partnerships, collaboration agreements and dual-degree programs must be taken into account.
 Intermediate exams completed in the same or in a related study program at the University of Tübingen or another German institution of higher education will be recognized.

-(2) Participation in recognized correspondence courses will be recognized as the equivalent of on-campus studies and credited to the duration of study accordingly.
+(2) Participation in recognized correspondence courses will be treated as the equivalent of on-campus studies and credited accordingly to the duration of study.